Written by: Alannah Griffin

 - Participant observation

-What are common watch outs when conducting this type of research?
+Further, you must be thinking about what issues we ran into.
+So, what are common watch outs when conducting this type of research?

 Having your interview guide well prepared and your target sample precisely defined before entering the field is essential to obtain the best and most accurate results.

-Cultural issues.
 A researcher needs to be prepared for situations where interviewees may be reserved towards them as a researcher due to the cross-cultural setting and their potential lack of trust.

-Language barrier.
 All interviewees who participated in the research discussed above were interviewed through Vietnamese.
 Therefore it was essential to have an interpreter to overcome the communication barrier during the qualitative research.
 The quality of the interpretation has an effect on the research results.
 Therefore it is vital to ensure that the interpreter is qualified and vetted for the assignment at hand.

 Reasons Why Working with a Professional Will be Helpful